Rational degree is polynomially related to degree: Implications and open problems

 \subsection{Improving polynomial relations}

-Since degree is polynomially related to almost all other Boolean complexity measures, \cref{cor:final} immediately yields polynomial relations between rational degree and those measures too.
+Since degree is polynomially related to almost all other Boolean complexity measures, \cref{cor:deg_rdegcubed} immediately yields polynomial relations between rational degree and those measures too.
 It would be interesting to see the extent to which these polynomial relations could be tightened.
-More specifically, this work turns all question marks in \cite[Table 1]{rdeg_iyer_2025} into the number $4$, but can we obtain matching numbers?
+More specifically, the main results of this work turn all question marks in \cite[Table 1]{rdeg_iyer_2025} into either the number $3$ or $4$ (depending on whether a $\log n$ factor can be removed), but can we obtain matching numbers?
+In particular, we conjecture that \cref{thm:rdeg_cubed} is optimal up to a $\log n$ factor. \begin{conjecture} There exists a family of Boolean functions $f$ such that $\D(f) \geq \Omega(\rdeg(f)^3)$. \end{conjecture}